robert-burger/libosal/README.md

 sudo apt install libosal
 ```

+Caution: This is only the free cloudsmith account and has a monthly package delivery limit (1GB).
+So this might not always work.
+In that case just install the deb packages from the latest release.

 ## Build from source

 `libosal` uses autotools as build system.
 To build from source execute something like: